-The curve slider element is defined by the position of its end nodes and the angle corresponding to the first node.
-The second node is free to move along the curve but not perpendicular to it.
 The curved slider element does not have any inertia properties of it own.
 If one wishes to add inertia an extra beam element has to be attached and inertia needs to be added to that extra element.

 The Bezier points are defined in the global coordinate system.
 The geometric properties of a curved slider element can be adjusted via its element properties.
-This can be done by editing the table, but it is also possible to import data from a text file that contains a list of x/y coordinates.
-One can choose between:
+This can be done by editing the table, but it

-• Import points ... => Import file contains only points, control points are generated automatically.

-• Import points and control points ... => Import file must contain points and control points.
+- Import points ... => Import file contains only points, control points are generated automatically. - Import points and control points ... => Import file must contain points and control points.

-If the last point in an import file coincides with the first point, the curve is automatically considered a closed Bezier curve.
+Note 1: If the last point in an import file coincides with the first point, the curve is automatically considered a closed Bezier curve.